Organizational innovation transforms companies.

 You need to drive it.
 And that means using the right tools and techniques.
 An effective toolset is critical to driving innovation no matter what your organization’s culture.

 If you want to drive innovation at your company, the 8 tools described below can help.

-Developed by advertising executive Alex Osborn, brainstorming is among the most effective tools around for driving innovation.
+Developed by advertising executive Alex Osborn, brainstorming is among the most effective tools around for driving Organizational Innovation.
 It’s also among the most mis-understood.

 Brainstorming done right isn’t just throwing ideas out there.
 It’s a formalized process that generates solutions much more than the sum of their parts.

 Another popular but mis-understood tool, mind mapping goes beyond just capturing a linear flow of words.
 When done right, mind mapping captures data, challenges ideas, promotes creative solutions, and defines actions steps.
 And it can do it in words and pictures.

 This tool is the premise that underpins many creative thinking techniques.
 Basically, it requires you to take a stimulus and ask: “When I look at this what ideas do I get for solving the problem?”
 Answering this tool forces you to combine two previously unconnected things.

 Rapid prototyping drives innovation by quelling the fear companies have that developing a new product or service cost huge sums.
 Developing simple prototypes can serve as vehicles for continuous learning.